Cheukting/pyO3_202/README.md

 ## Exercise 4 - Shared Python object

-Now, since we already understand how tha basics works, let's imagin we are putting it in a more realistic system.
+Now, since we already understand how tha basics works, let's imagine we are putting it in a more realistic system.
 Imagine we have a tiny but busy fastfood stand.
 Our design before won't work because:

 1. We can spawn as many as the same type of items simultaneously as we want, realistically there are limitation.
 For example, if we only have 1 soda machine, we can only pour 1 soda at a time.
-2. Now for each item in the order, once the order is created, the specific items required will be spawn and the order will not be completed untill those items specifically created for this order is completed.
+2. Now for each item in the order, once the order is created, the specific items required will be spawn and the order will not be completed until those items specifically created for this order is completed.
 In a realistic fastfood restaurant, the items created will be put in a pool for the staff finishing off the item to grab.
-We would like to recreated this pool system.
+We would like to recreate this pool system.
-3. So far we have only create 1 order at a time, realistically there will be many orders getting prepared simytaneously.
+3. So far we have only created 1 order at a time, realistically there will be many orders getting prepared simultaneously.

 To accommodate this change in designs:

 1. We will lock the spawning of the same type of items to be 1 at a time.
-2. We will created a pool count for each type of items and these counts will be shared througout the program
+2. We will create a pool count for each type of items and these counts will be shared throughout the program
 3. We will use concurrency (multi-threading in Rust and async in Python) to make multiple orders

 In Rust, we use Mutex to share data with multiple access point.
 The Mutex locking system can ensure that whatever it is holding can only be access by one point at a time.
 For reference counting, we will need a `Arc<T>` smart pointer for the Mutex since we are going to share the Mutex across multiple threads.
 For details see the [Shared-State Concurrency chapter in the Rust book](https://doc.rust-lang.org/book/ch16-03-shared-state.html)